davidlbangs/vscode-vba/README.md

-# VBA and WWB support for VS Code
+# VBA and WWB support for VS Code (Test Build By David Bangs)

 [![CI][ci-badge]][ci-status]
 [![Marketplace Installs][badge-installs-market]][vs-marketplace]
 [![Open VSX Installs][badge-installs-vsx]][open-vsx]

 Adds syntax highlighting to Visual Studio Code for the following languages:

 - Visual Basic for Applications (VBA)
 - WinWrap Basic (WWB)

 ## Installation

 Launch the command palette (<kbd>Ctrl</kbd>+<kbd>P</kbd>) and run `ext install serkonda7.vscode-vba`.

 The extension is also available on [Open VSX][open-vsx].

 ## Contributing

 Any contributions are highly appreciated!
 For details see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 The source code is licensed under the [MIT license](LICENSE).<br>
 The icon is licensed under [Creative Commons ShareAlike](images/LICENSE).